July is Dry Eye Awareness Month! Treat Dry Eye with Zest

 If over-the-counter solutions are not enough, it might be time to consider prescription dry eye treatments.
 These treatments can address the underlying cause of dry eye, providing more long-term relief.

 One common prescription treatment is anti-inflammatory eye drops.
-They work by reducing inflammation on the eye's surface, promoting better tear production.
-There are also medications that can help your body produce more tears, targeting the root cause of dry eye.
+They work by reducing inflammation on the eye’s surface, promoting better tear production.
+Some medications can help your body produce more tears, targeting the root cause of dry eye.

 Another option is punctal plugs.
 These tiny devices are inserted into the tear ducts to prevent tears from draining away too quickly, keeping your eyes more lubricated.
 It’s a quick procedure that can be done in your doctor’s office.